csijcs/snakepipes/README.rst

 Either way, this will rename all your files and move them into a folder called "rename".
 All of the files should have been moved into this folder, so if there are any remaining then something went wrong and you should seek help.

-Once your files are renamed, you are now ready to proceed with the arropriate pipeline below.
+Once your files are renamed, you are now ready to proceed with the appropriate pipeline below.

 DNA-mapping
 -------------

-For the DNA-mapping pipeline, the minimum required command is:

-``DNA-mapping -i /INPUT/DIR -o /OUTPUT/DIR --local genome_build``

-The default mapping program is Bowtie2.
-To use BWA (recommended for Zwart lab ChIP expriments), supply the path to the location of the bwa_mapping.yaml downloaded with this hub.
+To use BWA for mapping (for Zwart lab ChIP expriments), supply the path to the location of the bwa_mapping.yaml downloaded with this hub.
 After the renaming step above, all of you files should be in a folder called rename.
+Be sure you know the appropriate genome build for your project (i.e. hg19 or hg38).
 For example, to run DNA mapping with BWA to hg19, run the following command:

 ``DNA-mapping -i /PATH/TO/FASTQ/rename -o /PATH/TO/OUTPUT/DIRECTORY --configfile /PATH/TO/snakepipes/bwa_mapping.yaml --local -j 10 --mapq 20 --trim --trim_prg cutadapt --fastqc hg19``

-Here, -i specifies the input folder contaning the .fastq.gz files, -o is the output directory, --local runs on the local server and not on a cluster, -j specifies the number of threads, --trim tells the pipeline to trim the reads, --trim_prg tells the pipeline the program used to trim the reads, --fastqc tell it to run fastqc analysis, and finally hg19 specifies the genome build.
+Here, -i specifies the input folder contaning the .fastq.gz files, -o is the output directory, --local runs on the local server and not on a cluster, -j specifies the number of threads, --trim tells the pipeline to trim the reads, --trim_prg tells the pipeline the program used to trim the reads, --fastqc tell it to run fastqc analysis, and finally hg19 specifies the genome build (adjust to hg38 as appropriate for your project).

+If, for purposes other than common Zwart lab ChIP expirements, you would like to map with Bowtie, simply remove the --configfile /PATH/TO/snakepipes/bwa_mapping.yaml from the command.

 ChIP-seq from DNA-mapping pipeline
 ----------------------------------